+Matthew Mower

-Professor and Chair of Physics (1990)
+Assistant Professor of Physics (2016)

+- B.S., Western Washington University

-B.S., The University of Burdwan, India
+- Ph.D., University of Missouri

-M.S., Indian Institute of Technology

-Ph.D.
-(Biochemistry), Boston University

-Ph.D.
-(Physics), Boston University

-MG 3174 | (660) 785-4070
+MG 3006 | (660) 785-4643

-msamiull@truman.edu

-msamiull.sites.truman.edu
+mmower@truman.edu

-Eduardo Sánchez Velasco Professor of Physics (1995) - B.S., Universidad Autónoma de Madrid - Ph.D., SUNY Stony Brook MG 3170 | (660) 785-4603 velasco@truman.edu velasco.sites.truman.edu
+Eduardo Sánchez Velasco Professor of Physics (1995)

+- B.S., Universidad Autónoma de Madrid

+- Ph.D., SUNY Stony Brook MG 3170 | (660) 785-4603

+velasco@truman.edu

+velasco.sites.truman.edu

-Curriculum Summaries and Major Worksheets
+Curriculum Summaries

-The following pages contain a number of helpful summaries of the different aspects of the physics programs.
-These represent the best and most up-to-date knowledge of the physics faculty, but please remember that they are not infallible.
+The following summary pages represent the best and most up-to-date knowledge of the physics faculty, but please remember that they are not infallible.
 They are useful guides, but should not be considered official documents.

-- Page 20 - A summary of the required courses for the Physics B.S., B.A., and minor. - Pages 21-23 - A series of prototypical Physics, Math, and Chemistry course sequences organized by semester for physics majors in different situations.
+- Page 21 - Summary of required courses for the Physics B.S., B.A., and minor. - Pages 22 to 24 - Common Physics, Math, and Chemistry course sequences organized by semester for physics majors in different situations.